Sponsored by American National

 The new rule is just shining a spotlight on something that’s often overlooked: paying a little more tax today can mean a lot less stress (and bigger checks) tomorrow.

-While you may grumble initially, the new 401(k) catch-up rule might be doing you a favor in the long run by leaving you with more retirement money.
+While you might grumble initially, the new 401(k) catch-up rule might be doing you a favor in the long run by leaving you with more retirement money.
 That's especially the case if tax rates rise or you end up in a similar or higher bracket later.
-But sometimes the best medicine isn’t the one that tastes the sweetest — it's the one that actually works.
+But sometimes the best medicine isn’t the one that tastes the sweetest — it's the one that works.

 Get expert retirement strategies and lifestyle insights delivered to your inbox.
 Subscribe to our free newsletter, Retirement Tips.